supergitX/code_generator/README.md

 - `.github/workflows/` - GitHub Actions workflows for the agents.
 - `agents/` - Python scripts for each agent (code generation and review).
 - `generated_code/` - Folder for AI-generated code.
-- `review_reports/` - Folder for review logs.
-- `flagged_code/` - Folder for flagged code with issues.

 ---